parsahl0707/CSC-4710-Project-02/README.md

 ## Installation

-1. Create a MySQL database for the backend
-   - Create a database called "csc_4710_project_02" according to the "Development-Tools/SQL-Queries/create-database.sql" file
-   - Create tables according to the "Development-Tools/SQL-Queries/tables.sql" file
-2. Create the ".env" file in the "Backend" directory:
+1. Create the ".env" file in the "Backend" directory:

 ```
 PORT=5050